Upper bound for the ground state energy of a dilute Bose gas of hard spheres: Proof of Proposition

 Denoting by $0 \leq k \leq \min (m_1, M+1-m_1)$ the number of loops that are formed by the indices $j_1, \dots , j_{M+1-m_1}$, we can bound the first term on the r.h.s. of (\ref{eq:expansion_ell_2}) by

-where, in the last step, we distinguish the cases $k=0$ and $k > 0$.
+where, in the last step, we distinguish the cases $k=0$ and $k > 0$ (and we used the smallness of $\rho \frak{a} \ell^2$, resulting from (\ref{eq:ell})).
 Proceeding similarly, we can also bound the contribution of terms containing loops on the l.h.s. of (\ref{eq:expansion_ell_2}).
 We arrive at

-Next, we repeat the same argument also to expand the $x_3$-dependence of the Bijl-Dingle-Jastrow factor.
-We obtain

 Proceeding inductively (similarly as in the proof of Prop. \ref{prop:2body}), we find, after $M$ iterations,

 The cutoffs $\chi (m_1 + \dots + m_j \geq j-2)$ make sure that, in all summands, the observable is still entangled with the Bijl-Dingle-Jastrow function.
 After removing contributions with loops (so that only trees are left), the cutoffs can be inserted for free, because $\int \nabla u (x) dx = 0$.